Vegan Belgrade

 We went to Bemata on a Friday afternoon for a quick lunch.
 The place was busy but not too crowded.

 What caught my attention most was the dessert menu, although I didn’t get to try it this time.
 There’s Jaffa cake made with cashew, almond, orange, and cocoa.
-Carrot cake with nut-based vanilla cream.
+I definitely want to try that one next time we go to Bemata.
+I think that for a place that is not exclusively vegan, this is a surprisingly deep selection of desserts.

 The space itself is calm and well kept.
 White brick walls inside, good natural light and they also have a spacious covered garden out front with blankets, which would be a good spot once the weather warms up.
 We sat inside because it was too cold for the terrace, but I can see this being a proper outdoor lunch place in spring and summer.